Welcome to OttawaBabel!

 • $5 annual contribution, please see Giorgio

 • Attendance at first meeting within 2 weeks of joining to confirm membership.
 Please do not join if you don't intend to attend our meetings (they are a lot of fun!).
 This is an active group for people to participate, share and learn about language and culture.
+If you already belong to 6 or more meetup groups this is probably not a group for you.

 • Attendance of at least one meeting once a year